 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: They use the color blue to show a link but there is another code to demonstrate it's a link as well, they underline the word.
-However for the link you are currently on it showed as green and there is no other way to know you are on that link unless you can detect the word is green.
+Pass Additional Information: 3/3 chapters passed.
+Chapter 1, 9, 17 the headings and subheading are different colors and sizes, if someone is color blind they can tell there is a difference like heading vs. body text, but within the body there are blue text and they are not underlined or told in any other element.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Average Score C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Headers are a dark blue with a light background.
+Pass Additional Information: 3/3 chapters passed. chapter 3,8,15 were checked and the section headings passed (both AA sub heading and text passed.
+C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
+Pass Additional Information: 3/3 chapters passed.
+Chapter 3,8,15 the section heading passed (both AA sub heading and text passed.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Text is black with a light background.
+Pass

+Additional Information: 3/3 chapters passed.
+Chapter 3,8,15 the section heading passed (both AA sub heading and text passed.
 E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-N/A

-Additional Information: No simple images found.
+N/A Additional Information: N/A, All complex data.